Dental Career Paths • Colorado Springs, CO

-Team administrators have several important responsibilities, from managing a dental practice’s finances to properly scheduling appointments with patients.
+Team administrators have several important responsibilities, from managing a dental office’s finances to properly scheduling appointments with patients.
 They’re also responsible for tracking payments made by patients and filing insurance claims as well.
 This team plays a BIG role in building trusting, warm relationships with patients over time, as they usually are the first ones to make contact.
 Many dentists specifically look for business team members who have experience in the assisting field.

 To be a business team administrator, you are usually required to be familiar with the following tasks:

-- Using an office computer
+- Using a dental office computer

 - Common dental procedures and general terminology